HemanthA0921/Ecommerce-React/README.md

 cd server
 npm install
 ```
-4. Environment Variables

-5. Run the application`(for client)` with this command:
+4. Run the application`(for client)` with this command:
 ```bash
 npm run dev
 ```
-6. Run the application`(for server)` with this command:
+5. Run the application`(for server)` with this command:
 ```bash
 npx nodemon server
 ```

-7. Access the website at http://localhost:5173
+6. Access the website at http://localhost:5173

 ## Users
 - Buyer